 Missy (she/her) joined JFCS in 2010, originally as a social work intern with Portland State University (PSU).
 In her current role as full-time Aging & Adult Services Clinician, she provides individual, group and in-home counseling to adults and is certified as a provider under Medicare, CareOregon, Aetna, Providence and Optum.

 Missy is a Licensed Clinical Social Worker (LCSW) and earned her Master of Social Work from PSU in 2016, and a Graduate Certificate in Gerontology from PSU’s Institute on Aging.

-Missy’s approach to therapy is compassionate, pragmatic, and is tailored to address the presenting concerns of each individual she is working with.
-She understands that a person’s experience with trauma can impact every area of functioning, including physical, mental, social, and behavioral aspects of life.
-She is guided by the five principles of Person-Centered Trauma-Informed Care: safety, choice, collaboration, trustworthiness and empowerment.
+Missy’s approach to therapy is compassionate, pragmatic and tailored to address the presenting concerns of each individual with whom she works.
+She understands that a person’s experience with trauma can impact every area of functioning, including physical, mental, social and behavioral aspects of life.
+She is guided by the five principles of Person-Centered, Trauma-Informed Care (PCTI): safety, choice, collaboration, trustworthiness and empowerment.